TeamLumi/luminescent-team/rom-hacking/scripting/commands/logic/030-if-jump.md

 Checks the result of the previous comparison command, then jumps to a script if the result matches the given comparison operator.

-The position of the jump is not saved.
+The position of a jump is not saved.
 Execution does not return to this command once a _RET is executed.

 ## Syntax